hqiu-nju/hqiu-nju.github.io/_pages/about.md

   - /about.html
 ---

-Hi I'm Harry, I'm the radio spectrum scientist at the SKA Observatory Spectrum Management Group.
+Hi I'm Harry, I'm the radio spectrum scientist at SKAO.
+I am moving to Perth as an operation scientist for SKA mid 2025.

 Spectrum, Satellites and Space Situation Awareness
 ======